Cyriaque Lamar

 “Let’s hope their parents are dead,” said Xoz.

-The mutant terrors made for the deeper water, locked in a state of mitochondrial overdrive.
+The massive rats made for the deeper water, locked in a state of mitochondrial overdrive.

 The shark was too exhausted to check the sky.